glarocca/OKRs/pyOKR_VOs_CPUs_Accounting/README.md

 # pyOKR_VOs_CPUs_Accounting

-## Install the credenatials of the Google Service Account
+## Install the credentials of the Google Service Account

 Install the JSON file downloaded when you created a Google Service Account nd rename it as `service_account.json`